Ask a doctor about a prescription for IBUPROFEN STADA 400 mg FILM-COATED TABLETS

 The dosage should be adjusted according to the severity of the disorder and the patient's discomfort.
 In general, the recommended daily dose is 1,200 mg of ibuprofen (3 tablets), divided into 3 doses.

-In some cases, higher doses may be required, but in any case, it is recommended not to exceed the maximum daily dose of 2,400 mg of ibuprofen (6 tablets).
+In some processes, higher doses may be required, but in any case, it is recommended not to exceed the maximum daily dose of 2,400 mg of ibuprofen (6 tablets).

-This medication is not recommended for use in children and adolescents weighing less than 40 kg, as the dose of ibuprofen contained is not suitable for the recommended dosage in these patients.
+The use of this medication is not recommended in children and adolescents with less than 40 kg of weight, as the dose of ibuprofen it contains is not suitable for the recommended dosage in these patients.

-If you estimate that the action of ibuprofen is too strong or too weak, inform your doctor or pharmacist.
+If you think the action of ibuprofen is too strong or too weak, tell your doctor or pharmacist.

-If you have taken more ibuprofen than you should, or if a child has accidentally ingested the medication, consult a doctor, pharmacist, or the Toxicological Information Service immediately, phone: 91 562 04 20, indicating the medication and the amount ingested, or go to the nearest hospital to inform yourself about the risk and ask for advice on the measures to be taken.
+If you have taken more ibuprofen than you should, or if a child has accidentally ingested the medication, consult a doctor, pharmacist, or the Toxicology Information Service (telephone: 91 562 04 20), indicating the medication and the amount ingested, or go to the nearest hospital to find out about the risk and ask for advice on the measures to be taken.

-The symptoms of overdose may include nausea, stomach pain, vomiting (which may contain blood-stained mucus), headache, ringing in the ears, confusion, and involuntary eye movement.
-At high doses, symptoms of drowsiness, chest pain, palpitations, loss of consciousness, seizures (mainly in children), weakness, and dizziness have been reported.
-Blood in the urine, low potassium levels in the blood, chills, and breathing difficulties have also been reported.
+Symptoms of overdose may include nausea, stomach pain, vomiting (which may contain blood), headache, ringing in the ears, confusion, and involuntary eye movement.
+At high doses, symptoms of drowsiness, chest pain, palpitations, loss of consciousness, convulsions (mainly in children), weakness, and dizziness, blood in the urine, low potassium levels in the blood, chills, and breathing problems have been reported.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Frequencies are established according to the following classification: very common (can affect more than 1 in 10 people); common (can affect up to 1 in 10 people); uncommon (can affect up to 1 in 100 people); rare (can affect up to 1 in 1,000 people); very rare (can affect up to 1 in 10,000 people); frequency unknown (cannot be estimated from available data).
+Frequencies are established according to the following classification: very frequent (may affect more than 1 in 10 people); frequent (may affect up to 1 in 10 people); uncommon (may affect up to 1 in 100 people); rare (may affect up to 1 in 1,000 people); very rare (may affect up to 1 in 10,000 people); frequency not known (cannot be estimated from available data).

-The most common side effects that occur with medicines like ibuprofen are gastrointestinal: peptic ulcers, digestive bleeding, perforations (in some cases fatal), especially in elderly patients.
-Nausea, vomiting, diarrhea, flatulence, constipation, stomach burning, abdominal pain, blood in stools, mouth ulcers, worsening of ulcerative colitis and Crohn's disease have also been observed.
-Less frequently, gastritis has been observed.
+The most frequent adverse effects that occur with medicines like ibuprofen are gastrointestinal: peptic ulcers, digestive hemorrhages, perforations (in some cases fatal), especially in elderly patients.
+Nausea, vomiting, diarrhea, flatulence, constipation, heartburn, abdominal pain, blood in stool, oral ulcers, worsening of ulcerative colitis, and Crohn's disease have also been observed.
+Gastritis has been observed less frequently.

-Uncommon: bleeding, stomach or duodenal ulcers, mouth ulcers.
+Uncommon: hemorrhage, stomach or duodenal ulcers, mouth ulcers.

-Rare: gastric or intestinal perforation, flatulence, constipation, esophageal inflammation, and intestinal ulcers or inflammation.
+Rare: gastric or intestinal perforation, flatulence, constipation, esophageal inflammation, and ulcers or inflammation of the intestine.

-Uncommon: skin redness, itching or swelling, lip, face or tongue swelling, increased nasal secretion, and breathing difficulty.
+Uncommon: skin redness, itching or swelling of the skin, swelling of the lips, face, or tongue, increased nasal secretion, and difficulty breathing.

 Rare: severe allergic reactions (anaphylactic shock).

-Very rare: intense itching on the skin, sudden appearance of blisters on the skin, joint pain, and fever (lupus erythematosus), hair loss, skin reactions caused by light, severe skin reactions such as allergic vasculitis, Lyell syndrome, Stevens-Johnson syndrome, and toxic epidermal necrolysis.
+Very rare: intense itching of the skin with sudden onset or blisters on the skin, joint pain, and fever (lupus erythematosus), hair loss, skin reactions due to light influence, severe skin reactions such as allergic vasculitis, Lyell syndrome, Stevens-Johnson syndrome, and toxic epidermal necrolysis.

-Unknown frequency: generalized red scaly rash, with bumps under the skin and localized blisters, mainly on the skin folds, trunk, and upper limbs, accompanied by fever at the beginning of treatment (generalized acute pustular exanthema).
+Frequency not known: Generalized red scaly rash, with bumps under the skin and blisters, mainly on skin folds, trunk, and upper limbs, accompanied by fever at the start of treatment (acute generalized exanthematous pustulosis).
 Stop taking ibuprofen if you experience these symptoms and seek medical attention immediately.
-See section 2.
+See also section 2.

-A severe skin reaction known as DRESS syndrome can occur.
-DRESS syndrome symptoms include: skin rash, lymph node inflammation, and elevated eosinophils (a type of white blood cell).
+A severe skin reaction known as DRESS syndrome may occur.
+Symptoms of DRESS syndrome include: skin rash, lymph node inflammation, and elevated eosinophils (a type of white blood cell).

-Common: fatigue or drowsiness, headache, dizziness or feeling unsteady.
+Frequent: fatigue or somnolence, headache, and dizziness or feeling of instability.

-Uncommon: insomnia, anxiety, restlessness, visual disturbances, ringing or buzzing in the ears.
+Uncommon: insomnia, anxiety, restlessness, vision changes, ringing or buzzing in the ears.

 Rare: disorientation or confusion, agitation, irritability or depression, abnormal or blurred vision, and hearing difficulty.